Woolloongabba Bikeway project - Woolloongabba

 - investigating local area traffic management devices for Merton Road.

-The new CityCycle station is being delivered as part of the Woolloongabba Bikeway project.
+The new CityCycle station will be commissioned as part of the major project works for the Woolloongabba Bikeway project.

 Council would like to thank the community for their patience and understanding during these works.